 Plan review for commercial buildings seeking LEED certification, Energy Star, and/or NC HealthyBuilt Homes: 50% rebate

-There are a number of benefits to home solar energy.
-You can qualify for tax benefits, save money, and raise your property values.
+There are a number of advantages of home solar energy.
+You can qualify for tax benefits, save money, and reduce emissions.
 With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

-It depends on your home's location and the kind of panels you plan to use.
-With the winter months in North Carolina being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on your location and the kind of panels you plan to use.
+With the winter months in North Carolina being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.